 - (a) Purpose and intent.
-This section describes the Town's policies and procedures for annexation of property located outside of the Town's boundaries. - (b) Authority.
+This section describes the processing procedure for development of property located within newly annexed areas. - (b) Authority.
 Changing the corporate limits of a municipality is authorized by S.C.
 Code Ann. §§ 5-3-10 through 5-3- 315, as amended. - (c) Annexation Policy.
-Applications for annexation of territory located outside of Township corporate limits shall follow the Town's Annexation Policy Plan & Procedures Manual. - (d) Zoning Designation.
-Zoning of the proposed annexation is an important factor in the review and analysis of an annexation petition. - (i) A Zoning Map Amendment application requesting the permanent zoning district(s) for the annexation area may be submitted concurrently with the annexation petition pursuant to Section 12-158. - (ii) No permit applications shall be filed until proceedings to designate permanent zoning for the newly annexed territory pursuant to Section 12-158 or Section 12-159 as applicable have been completed. - (iii) If a zoning map amendment application requesting a specific zoning designation does accompany the annexation petition, the territory shall be subject to the R-1, Residential Zoning District designation at the time of annexation.
+Applications for newly annexed territory shall follow the Town's Annexation Policy. - (d) Zoning Designation.
+Zoning of the proposed annexation is an important factor in the review and analysis of an annexation petition. - (i) A Zoning Map Amendment application requesting the permanent zoning district(s) for the annexation area may be submitted concurrently with the annexation petition pursuant to Section 12-158. - (ii) If a zoning map amendment application requesting a specific zoning designation does not accompany the annexation petition, the territory shall be subject to the R-1, Residential Zoning District designation at the time of annexation. - (e) Development applications.
+No permit applications shall be filed until proceedings to designate permanent zoning for the newly annexed territory pursuant to Section 12-158 or Section 12-159 as applicable have been completed.
+Permit applications shall include but not be limited to zoning permit applications, variance or special exception applications, subdivision applications as determined by the Planning Director.